Overview

 mvn xray:import-features -Dxray.reportFile=target/*.xml

-- Create a Test Execution and assign it to a given Jira project, release (i.e. project's FixVersion).
+- create a Test Execution and assign to a given Jira project, release (i.e. project's FixVersion)

-- Additionally, customize some fields on the Test Execution Issue (e.g., set a label, description, or a custom field by its ID - obtainable from Jira administration).
+- additionaly, customize some fields on the Test Execution issue (e.g., set a label, description, a custom field by its id obtainable from Jira administration)

 The testExecInfo.json